opencodeiiita/Lets-Design-2.0/README.md

 </br>

 > The detailed instructions of each task will be mentioned in their respective folders.
-Keep checking for updates about new task releases😉!
+Keep checking for updates about new task releases😉

 </br>